MicrosoftDocs/visualstudio-docs/docs/code-quality/use-roslyn-analyzers.md

 When you build your project at the command line, rule violations appear in the build output if the following conditions are met:

-- The analyzers are installed as a NuGet package and not as a VSIX extension.
+- The analyzers are installed with the .NET SDK or as a NuGet package, and not as a VSIX extension.

 - One or more rules are violated in the project's code.